 JOB DESCRIPTION

-The AVP is recruiting an O&G Clinical Lecturer in the School of Medicine and Health Sciences (SMHS) at the University of Papua New Guinea (UPNG).
-This volunteer assignment is for up to 12 months with a negotiable start date.
+AVP is recruiting an O&G Clinical Lecturer in the School of Medicine and Health Sciences (SMHS) at the University of Papua New Guinea (UPNG) to support undergraduate and postgraduate O&G training at UPNG.
+Based at Port Moresby General Hospital (PMGH), this six-month volunteer assignment has the following start dates: February 2026, August 2026 and February 2027.

 This assignment could suit a FRANZCOG Advanced Trainee seeking to gain experience working in a low- to middle-income country or a Fellow transitioning to retirement.

-Only Australian citizens or permanent residents are eligible to apply for AVP assignments.
+Only Australian citizens or permanent residents, and New Zealand residents in Australia with a Special Category Visa, are eligible to apply for AVP assignments.
+Volunteers must be aged 18 years and over.

 ABOUT THE PARTNER ORGANISATION